Magical Power Mako

 For the Ones We Love

-Magik Dayze were US keyboard whizz Charles Thaxton's (now recording with his solo project Char-El) previous outfit to Galileo II, with a similar mission statement, i.e. keyboard-heavy intelligent hard rock, with a distinct Rush influence apparent, along with other US/Canadian bands of the time, notably Frank Marino's Mahogany Rush and Pat Travers.
-The quality of the material isn't always upheld, to be honest; Leavin' Ain't So Easy and Highway Blues are both nearer MOR than rock, but opener Mean Metal Men is fantastic, despite the title, and there's plenty of other good stuff on offer.
+Magik Dayze were US keyboard whizz Charles Thaxton's (later Char-El) outfit prior to Galileo II, both bands having a similar mission statement, i.e. keyboard-heavy intelligent hard rock, a distinct Rush influence apparent, along with other US/Canadian bands of the time, notably Frank Marino's Mahogany Rush and Pat Travers.
+Volume 1 gained a release in 1978, Charles doubling its length for the CD-R and resequencing its first few tracks.
+The quality isn't always upheld, to be honest; Leavin' Ain't So Easy and Highway Blues are both nearer MOR than rock, but opener Mean Metal Men is fantastic, despite its title and there's plenty of other good stuff on offer.
 There's also an early version of Thaxton's excellent Future Roads, re-recorded by Galileo II a few years later.

 See: Char-El | Galileo II